JeremyDelorme/meet/README.md

 # Meet App

-## Description
+## DESCRIPTION

-The objective of this app is to build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+The objective of this app was to build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

-## Technologies used:
+## TECHNOLOGIES USED

 - React
 - CSS